Skip to main content

 Gateway

 Deploy Edge as a shared gateway for multiple services: Use Case: Tero Edge sits at the egress point after your telemetry pipeline.
-It acts as a final gateway before data leaves your network, applying cost-focused policies to dramatically reduce egress to expensive SaaS vendors.
-Drop redundant health checks, sample high-cardinality metrics, and keep only actionable data—cutting observability costs by up to 90%.
+It acts as a final gateway before data leaves your network and applies cost-focused policies that reduce egress to SaaS vendors.
+Drop redundant health checks and sample high-cardinality metrics before your provider bills for them.
 Best for:

 • Centralized policy management